Skip to main content

 In fact, a 2018 meta-analysis concluded that vortioxetine is a viable treatment for generalized anxiety disorder, and a topic review from 2020 reported that it could be a useful treatment for OCD as well.
 However, it might not always be the best option for these cases.
 “Generally speaking, vortioxetine is less beneficial for anxiety, and as good an antidepressant as the traditional ones, like Lexapro and Prozac, with possibly fewer side effects,” Dr. Dimitriu says.

 Maybe Trintellix doesn’t fit with your budget.
 Maybe it’s causing some unwanted side effects.
 Or maybe it’s simply not working as well as you’d hoped.
 Every person responds differently, and for some, another medication might be more helpful.
 Fortunately, there are several alternatives for people with depression.
+These include:

 “For anyone looking to switch off this medication, it should be done under medical supervision, and it should be done gradually, slowly lowering the dose of the vortioxetine while adding in the new agent to replace it,” Dr. Dimitriu says.
-“I always advise my patients to keep good notes on how they felt on a medication before we start lowering it, so they can compare to the outcome once the change is made.”
+“I always advise my patients to keep good notes on how they felt on a medication before we start lowering it, so they can compare it to the outcome once the change is made.”

-People who stop taking it abruptly can experience withdrawal—also known as antidepressant discontinuation syndrome.
+People who stop taking it abruptly can experience withdrawal, also known as antidepressant discontinuation syndrome.
 Withdrawal symptoms can include nausea, dizziness, unusual dreams, tremors, trouble sleeping, paresthesia (“pins and needles” on the skin), fatigue, constipation, headaches, weight gain or loss, sexual dysfunction, and mood swings.
 Research suggests that around 20% of people who go cold turkey with their antidepressants experience this condition.

 A healthcare provider can come up with a plan to slowly ease you off Trintellix, or offer medical advice on other medications that might fit your needs.
 It’s crucial to follow the physician’s dosage directions and only take antidepressants that have been prescribed to you.